Very little Piper! Even less Larry!

 "Gross" characters are proliferating in a country known for kawaii, and now even local governments' mascots are trying to out-weird one another.

-Our roundtable discusses "Role Play," the 10th episode of the HBO show's third season.
+Our roundtable discusses the first episode of the seventh season.

 The most intriguing articles about entertainment we've come across in the past seven days